 In the course of creating my materials, I have included very brief, basic instructions with most of them (either right in the PDF or sometimes in a separate PDF).
 However, these are not a substitute for the step-by-step, in-depth information that you would receive from an album, especially if you are new to Montessori.

-Do your CD-ROM Collections include everything I need for a Montessori homeschool classroom?
+Do your Collections include everything I need for a Montessori homeschool classroom?

-My CD-ROMs do include almost all the printable materials you need for a Montessori classroom (of course, you have to print them!).
+My Collections include the most common card materials for each curricular area in a Montessori classroom (of course, you have to print them!).
 No classroom – at home or at school – would have room for all of my materials if they were printed, laminated, cut, and put into containers.
 It would be hundreds and hundreds of printed pages (thousands and thousands of cards, once cut apart).
 Rather, materials can be printed as needed and then stored away when they are not in use.
+In cases where we do not have materials for a specific skill or concept, other resources can be brought in, whether online or printed.

 However, there are many more materials needed for a Montessori classroom besides the printed ones – we refer to them as “wooden materials” since most of them are made from wood.
 I do not sell those.
 In a preschool (3-6) class, the ratio of wooden (or other hands-on) materials to printed should be about 80% / 20%.
 In an elementary classroom, that can be reversed.
 In elementary, the areas that truly need hands-on (wooden or bead) materials are math and geometry.
 Otherwise, printed materials can be used almost exclusively in every other area, sometimes with the addition of small objects or other hands-on materials to flesh out the work.